HerXayah/road-to-yuzu-without-switch/README.md

  After you're done press Okay and continue to the next step.

   # Games
- Download any ROM you want from any ROM Website you like.
+ Download any ROM you want from any ROM Website you like, or if your arent a Pirate from your Switch.
+ A Tutorial for that is below in
  I recommend [Switch-XCI](https://switch-xci.com/), but any ROM Site does it.
  After you got your File (can be .xci or .nsp) create a folder somewhere on your PC and in that folder create another folder for your game.
  After that double-click into yuzu and select the folder you put your game folder in.
  ![UwU](https://sexin.church/7CT7o3Sr.png?key=XuV6NAPCK1ZTH0)
 Now the game should be in the list.
 Next do what I do in the gif below
 ![GIFFFFFFFFFF](https://fuckedyour.doctor/DVR1L6Fo.gif?key=2I5FdMRG7pL8HA)

+ # NoPiracy

+ * So here goes the way to get Games without Piracy!

+  # NPGames

+  I found a very good guide that can be found [here](https://wiki.no-intro.org/index.php?title=Nintendo_Switch_Dumping_Guide) Sorry just have no Homebrewed Switch to try it atm.
+  When you got the XCI, just do the same as in the Gif Above

  # Aditional